Grace Mather-Smith

 One of her car adventures became a local legend.
 While preparing for an important party, Grace realized she was missing a key item and tore off toward Orlando, breaking every speed limit on the way.
 In Ocoee, the constable pulled her over and fined her ten dollars.
 Grace flipped him a twenty and shouted, “Keep it, I’ll be coming back through here like hell in a few minutes.”

 Grace is remembered not only for her vivacity but also for her generosity and her devotion to community.
+Every year on her first daughter’s birthday, she hosted a celebration, inviting all the town’s children, complete with cake and jubilation.
 When the Orlando Country Club felt too exclusive, she and Charles helped establish the West Orange Country Club.
 She championed the creation of a public park in her name, Grace Park, with fountains and trellises.
-She entertained widely, uplifted countless lives, and shaped early Oakland’s cultural landscape.
+It has now been memorialized and embraced by the Oakland Healthy West Orange Arts and Heritage Center.

-It stands as the last remaining link to Grace’s era, the preserved heart of the original estate, and the opening chapter of one of Oakland’s most storied legacies.
+OMHouse stands as the last remaining link to Grace’s era, the preserved heart of the original estate, and the opening chapter of one of Oakland’s most storied legacies.

 Her portrait still watches over the home, carrying forward the vibrance she once filled it with.